nacho692/pa-dlna-chromecast/docs/source/usage.rst

 :ref:`pa-dlna`
 --------------

+Basic operation
+"""""""""""""""

+``pa-dlna`` registers a new sink with pulseaudio for each DLNA device discovered on the networks.
+When there is an association between a pulseaudio source and such a sink (see below) it sends an URL to the device for the device to fetch the corresponding audio stream by issuing an HTTP GET for this URL.

+See :ref:`pa-dlna` synopsis and command line options.

+Source-sink association
+"""""""""""""""""""""""

 ``pa-dlna`` registers a new sink with pulseaudio upon the discovery of a DLNA device.
 The sink appears in the ``Output Devices`` tab of the ``pavucontrol`` graphical tool and is listed by ``pacmd`` [#]_ with the command::